fontsource/fontsource/scripts/generic/README.md

 ## Tools

-You are also able to run `yarn util:renamer` to rename all files in the `files` directory to lowercase, as well as replace any font weights in word format, to numbers.
+You are also able to run `pnpm util:renamer` to rename all files in the `files` directory to lowercase, as well as replace any font weights in word format, to numbers.
 Note that this isn't stable and is prone to accidental replacements.
 Use with caution.